StarConKW/starconkw.github.io/_pages/speakers.md

 ![](/assets/img/speakers/keeferrourke.svg)

 <p class="bio">
-Keefer is a second year computer science student at the University of Guelph in Guelph, Ontario.
-He's been messing with computers since he was about 12 years old, and has since developed a passion for computing and has fully embraced the world of open-source.
-He's a total Unix nerd, and a strong advocate for Free Software which respects its users.
+Keefer is a second year computer science student at the University of Guelph.
+As a total Unix nerd, and a strong advocate for Free Software, he has a passion for computing and ethical, open-source software that respects its users.
+In 2015, Keefer founded [Tokumei.co](http://Tokumei.co), an alternative, self-host-able social media platform designed to combat anti-patterns of advertisers online.
 </p>

 ### Tina Fletcher